HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <li>NHI Identifier</li>
 <li>Match Score</li>
 <li>Display a flag/indicate when a patient in the search result has multiple names</li>
-The system must display multiple results if they are returned.
+The application must display multiple results if they are returned.
 Results must be presented in descending order of the match score</td>
 <td>Given Name: Noah <br />
 Middle Name: James <br />
 Surname: Owen <br />